Arrivals and Residence Information

 Airport and Shuttle Service

 A two-hour drive away, the Calgary International Airport is the closest airport to Banff.
 The Calgary International Airport maintains a website with up-to-date information on transportation and accommodation information.
-Visit: calgaryairport.com.
+Visit: yyc.com.

 The Banff Airporter is the official airport shuttle provider of Banff Centre.
 The trip to Calgary is approximately two hours and you will be dropped off at the Professional Development Centre (PDC), where the Front Desk is located.
-The Banff Airporter will drop practicum program participants off at RMHC, if that is their residence.
 The Banff Airporter proudly supports our visiting participants with a generous discount for round-trip bookings.
 A discount code will be provided to you by the Office of the Registrar at the time of confirmation of acceptance.

 Phone: 403.762.3330 or 1.888.449.2901 (toll-free within North America) or visit banffairporter.com.